Venafi/VenafiPS/docs/functions/Get-VdcAttribute.md

 Default functionality is to perform lookup of attributes names to see if they are custom fields or not.
 If they are, pass along the guid instead of name required by the api for custom fields.
 To override this behavior and use the attribute name as is, add -NoLookup.
-Useful if on the off chance you have a custom field with the same name as a built-in attribute.
+Useful if, on the off chance, you have a custom field with the same name as a built-in attribute.
 Can also be used with -All and the output will contain guids instead of looked up names.

 ```yaml